loretoparisi/netflix_challenge/data/good_predictions/README.txt

 Further details on predictions in this folder:

+RBM_QUAL_4.522: This was generated on May 15 around 1 am.
+RBM was run on the entire dataset with 400 factors and 60 iterations.
+The parameters used were the same as those in RBM_QUAL_4.952.

 RBM_QUAL_4.952: This was generated on May 15 around 7 am.
 RBM was run on the entire dataset with 200 factors and 60 iterations.
-The parameters used were the same as those in RBM_QUAL_4.237.
+The remaining parameters used were:
+    * alpha = 0.001
+    * beta = 0.002
+    * dec = 0.001

 SVD_QUAL_6.284: This was generated on May 14 at 11:57 pm.
 An overfitted